-- A. Licensees may carry out any CDD measure by means of an authorized institution, a licensed corporation, an authorized insurer, an appointed insurance agent or an authorized insurance broker ("intermediary FI").
+- A. Licensees may carry out any CDD measure by means of a financial institution that is an authorized institution, a licensed corporation, an authorized insurer, a licensed individual insurance agent, a licensed insurance agency or a licensed insurance broker company ("intermediary FI")49.

-- B. Licensees may also carry out any CDD measure by means of the following categories of intermediaries in Hong Kong, provided that such intermediaries are able to satisfy the licensee that they have adequate procedures in place to prevent ML/TF and are required to comply with the requirements set out in Schedule 2 to the AMLO with respect to customers:
+- B. Licensees may also carry out any CDD measure by means of the following categories of intermediaries50 in Hong Kong, provided that such intermediaries are able to satisfy the licensee that they have adequate procedures in place to prevent ML/TF and are required to comply with the requirements set out in Schedule 2 to the AMLO with respect to customers:

 - (a) an accounting professional;

 - (b) an estate agent;

 - (c) a legal professional; and

 - (d) a TCSP licensee.

-&lt;sup>37 The relevant terms are as defined in section 1 of Part 2 of Schedule 1 to the AMLO.
+49 The relevant terms are as defined in section 1 of Part 2 of Schedule 1 to the AMLO.

-&lt;sup>38 The relevant categories are as defined in section 1 of Part 2 of Schedule 1 to the AMLO.
+$^{^{50}}$ The relevant categories are as defined in section 1 of Part 2 of Schedule 1 to the AMLO.

-Intermediaries in an equivalent jurisdiction
+Intermediaries in an equivalent jurisdiction51